fall semester, junior year, 1997

 The professor who had seemed annoyed with me: she goes to the podium and, oh no, she’s focusing on the graduating seniors.
 She calls one up, gives her a certificate thing and the room applauds.
 She calls up another student, gives over the certificate.
 The professor ends up saying a few nice things about each person after they’ve returned to their seat.
 It’s a convivial scene.
 Four students go up and hear nice things.

 When the professor calls my name, I stiffly walk over, legs and arms like wayward stilts.
 I take the certificate.
 Room is quiet…sepulchral, even.
+Into the mic, I mumble, “Thank you for the decorative paper.”
 I return to my seat.
 The professor, understandably, says nothing.
 I raise my thermos in a cheers gesture, turn it upside down over my face, the sting reminiscent of childhood scrapes.

 The seniors are asked to stand.
 The room applauds.
 My fake smile falters into misery.